radiant-rstats/docker/install/rsm-msba-windows.md

 **Step 4**: Open an Ubuntu terminal to complete RSM-MSBA-SPARK computing environment setup

-Click on the down-caret at the top of the terminal window to start an Ubuntu terminal as shown in the screenshot below.
-Then copy-and-paste the code below into the Ubuntu terminal and provide your password when prompted.
+If you are using Windows Terminal you can click on the down-caret at the top of the window to start an Ubuntu terminal as shown in the screenshot below.
+Alternatively, you can click on the Windows Start icon and type "ubuntu" to start an Ubuntu terminal.
+Copy-and-paste the code below into the Ubuntu terminal and provide your password when prompted.

 <img src="figures/start-ubuntu-terminal.png" width="500px">